 The bees / ground hornets and / or wasps are always bad this time of year on the Superior Hiking Trail, if you are allergic you need to be carrying your medication, ointment, EPI-Pen or whatever it is that has been prescribed to you, there are sections of trail that are 10 miles without aid (so you could be 5 miles / well over 1 hour from help) and if you get stung and have a reaction you need to be able to self medicate. * Do not consider starting this race if you have known allergies to bees, hornets or wasps if you do not have, are unable or unwilling to carry your potentially life-saving medicine.

-VERY IMPORTANT Share / Email the following link to Your Pacers Crews and Spectators:
+VERY IMPORTANT Share / Email the following link to Your Crews and Spectators:

 Cool Stuff For Sale:

-As in years past we will have some cool shirts, hats, buffs, posters and stickers for sale at the pre-race meeting.
+As in years past we will have some cool t-shirts and sweatshirts, hats, buffs, posters and stickers for sale at the pre-race meeting.
 Cash or check only, tax is included in prices.

 Results, Tracking & Media:

 Results will be posted live / in real time as all runners finish the race via the following link https://results.chronotrack.com/event/results/event/event-29027 – We will have live runner tracking through each aid station for the 100 MILE ONLY available HERE http://www.ultralive.net/superior100#tracking/overview – Leading up to the race and during the race we will be posting all kinds of great stuff on our Facebook page HERE https://www.facebook.com/superior100/?ref=br_rs – follow the link and LIKE our page.